drshaila2021/indipendent-service-provider/README.md

 ## Project Technology

-- This is a SPA created with react
+- This is a SPA created with react.
-- create-react-app is used for initial project setup
+- create-react-app is used for initial project setup.
-- react-router is for route setup and protected route has been used
+- react-router is for route setup and protected route has been used.
 - Google firebase authentication platform has been for authentication.
 And the project provides email/password base and google provider for authentication.
 - react-firebase-hooks have been used for user creation, sign in methods.
 - Project has been deplyed at Firebase platfrom.